 If you have a pool in your yard, installing a fence around it is essential to prevent children from accidentally falling in.
 Choose a fence that is at least 1.2 metres high and has a self-latching gate for added safety.
 Just make sure to check your area’s local regulations for pool fencing (for instance, in Queensland, the minimum pool fencing height is 1200mm).
 The type of pool fence also matters – opt for sleek glass pool fencing if you have older kids or an aluminium pool fence to keep younger children out of the pool area unsupervised.

 By taking these steps to childproof your fence, you can help ensure that your children stay safe and protected in your yard.
-If you want to learn more about child proofing your fence or have a child-friendly fence installed, contact us today for a free estimate!
+If you want to learn more about child-proofing your fence or have a child-friendly fence installed, contact our expert fencers today for a free estimate!